 One of the great achievements of A Cure for Wellness is its casting.
 Both DeHaan (Dane DeHaan) and Goth (Mia Goth) are perfect in their roles, embodying in their physical presence the health-disease duality of the film.
 Both are those strange examples of beauties that can look really pale and sick at one moment and on the other appear really vivid and attractive.

 Moreover, the merit is almost entirely Verbinski's.
 In this story, there is blood, torture, and rape, but incredibly, all these aren't cheap shock maneuvers but necessary "dressings" to this built world.
 Also, this is one of those rare films in which the directing is focused on stimulating other senses like taste and smell.

-The film lasts two hours and a half but the runtime doesn't leave its mark.
+A Cure for Wellness full movie length is two hours and a half but the runtime doesn't leave its mark.
 The tense and dark atmosphere combined with the mastery of Verbinski in composing frames makes it impossible.
 Its strategic predictability responds precisely to the cravings for final revelation.
 And even when some themes, such as the concepts of "wellness" in the protagonist may have been deepened, Verbinski prefers to focus on visual storytelling, understanding that he has given us the thematic puzzle, if we want to solve it in depth.

 Although the script has some flaws, such as the surprise car scene of the end or some inconsistencies in the logic of the main character, The directing is responsible for overlapping all that.